 MBTP is more properly called an interdisciplinary approach rather than a unit study since all activities are not tied to the theme, especially in the literature units.
 For example, spelling words are culled from lists of most commonly used words and those following particular spelling patterns rather than from the book being studied.

 Because the program targets gifted students, it teaches conceptually and holistically.
-That is, it starts with the big picture so children have a context for learning, then it moves on toward details and specific skills.
-It assumes that children will intuit (figure out for themselves) much of what is taught directly in other programs.
+That is, it starts with the big picture so that children gain a context for learning, then it moves on toward details and specific skills.
+It assumes that children will figure out for themselves much of what is taught directly in other programs.
 It does not review or drill in the traditional sense.
-For example, there is no systematic instruction in grammar or math in the first two levels.
+For example, there is no systematic instruction in grammar in the first two levels.
 However, the essential skills (according to state and national standards) are taught in scattered lessons, then students are expected to use and refine those skills through application rather than review and drill.
-In regard to grammar, all basic concepts such as parts of speech are taught over a span of a few years rather than each year as in traditional programs.
+All basic grammar concepts, such as parts of speech, are taught over a span of a few years rather than repeating each year as in traditional programs.

-Concepts are written with some "differentiated activities"—activities from which parents can select those best targeted at the ability level of each student.
-This allows parents to use the same Concepts with students who might be one or two years apart.
-(However, literature units might need to be selected for different levels to more closely target each child's ability.)
-Sometimes, parents will need to adapt activities to fit the abilities of students.
+Courses are written with some differentiated activities—activities from which parents can select those best targeted at the ability level of each student.
+This allows parents to use the same course with students who might be one or two years apart.
+Sometimes, parents will still need to adapt activities to fit the abilities of students.

-Each unit within each Concept has a culminating project to complete.
+Each unit has a culminating project to complete.
 There are no quizzes or tests until Age 8-10, and even then the culminating projects might be more valuable in terms of evaluating student progress.

-Student Concept books consist primarily of activity pages in the younger levels.
-Most of these are not typical worksheets; it doesn't seem that any two are alike.
+Student books consist primarily of activity pages in the younger levels.
+Most of these are not typical worksheets; it doesn't seem like any two are alike.
 Instead, they direct students to draw, write, analyze, complete graphs, color, create booklets, complete Venn diagrams, and other such activities.
-Literature unit activity pages include some that are typical of grammar and handwriting workbooks, but they have many more that are similar to those in the Concepts.
+While literature unit activity pages include some that are typical of grammar and handwriting workbooks, most are similar to those in the other MBTP books.

 MBTP Online Version

-MBTP is now also available in an Online Version.
-The The Online Version offers instant access to parent manuals and student activity books via the internet at lower prices, although you do not permanently own access rights.
+MBTP is now also available in an online version.
+The online version offers instant access to parent manuals and student activity books via the internet at lower prices, although you do not permanently own access rights.
 Multiple students in your family may use the online curriculum simultaneously at no extra cost.
 Families may renew the online license for half-price for younger siblings.
 This makes the online version more cost effective for families in the long run as well.
 In addition, students may also type responses to some of the questions directly into the computer, saving or printing the results.
-The Online Version has also beefed up multimedia with more website links plus integrated pictures and videos, especially for Ages 9-11 and up.
-You will still need to purchase required literature and manipulative kits when you buy the Online Version.
+The online version has also beefed-up multimedia with more website links plus integrated pictures and videos, especially for Age 9-11 and up.
+You will still need to purchase the required literature and manipulative kits when you buy the online version.

 MBTP has also instituted IdeaShare™, an online community for MBTP users to share ideas and resources they've discovered.

-In contrast to most of the comprehensive unit studies written for homeschoolers, the content and approach of the program is decidedly secular.
+In contrast to many of the comprehensive unit studies written for homeschoolers, the content and approach of the program are decidedly secular.
 Christianity is treated in the same manner as Native American belief systems, Islam, and other religions.
 However, parents are encouraged to discuss their own religious beliefs with children in numerous activities.
-While the approach to religion might bother some, others will appreciate the openness.
-Many parents will also appreciate an emphasis on character education as well as the attention given to ecological issues.
+Many parents will appreciate the program's emphasis on character education as well as the attention given to ecological issues.